Falls From Height Solicitors — Scotland

 The Short of It

-• Falling from ladders, scaffolding, roofs, down steps, or a flight of stairs
+Falling from ladders, scaffolding, roofs, down steps or a flight of stairs

-• Our personal injury solicitors are experts
+Our fall claims solicitors are experts

 in handling workplace accident claims.

-• Everything we do at Watermans
+Everything we do at Watermans

 is about getting you the resolution you need and providing straightforward legal advice.
 It should be that simple.

-• The Long of It
+The Long of It

 Fall from Height Accidents